 Most Drayton time controls will automatically adjust for summer and winter time, making bi-annual adjustments a thing of the past.
 Check the product pages for more information.

 What happens if there is a power cut – do I have to reset the programmes?

-Most Drayton time controls have an internal memory, powered by a lifetime battery so even after a power cut it will not need resetting.
-Check the product pages for more information.
+Most Drayton digital time controls have an internal memory and a lifetime battery to maintain the clock so even after a power cut it will not need resetting.

 How many timing periods can I have in a day?